alessandropaticchio/alessandropaticchio.github.io/index.md

 <img align="left" width="50" height="42" src="/images/moviri.png">
 </a>

 [Moviri Analytics](https://www.moviri.com/analytics/) combines big data engineering and data science expertise to build bespoke, end-to-end business analytics solutions at scale, creating unique value for our customers through cross-industry innovation.
-The following is a summary of the activities I carried on during my time there.
+The following is a summary of the activities I carried on during my time there as a Data Scientist.

 - Anomaly detection on financial time series (**Python, Splunk**)